akash-1618/css-sass-made-easy/README.md

 <br>These are starter files for sass installation<br>
 #Sass starter using Parcel
+###Created using Windows OS.
+May give out problems for Unix or Mac OS.
+[Reference](https://stackoverflow.com/questions/5834014/lf-will-be-replaced-by-crlf-in-git-what-is-that-and-is-it-important)
 How to use this repo?
 1. Clone the repo
 2. In your terminal, run npm install